christianmolnar/mypersonalassistant/shared/areas/Connect/copilot_area_docs/future_priorities_guide.md

 The D&I priority requires special attention and should follow this structure:

 1. **Focus Area Selection** - Choose at least one specific D&I focus area
-2. **Success Measures** - Define concrete success criteria for your D&I initiatives
+2. **Success Measures** - Define concrete, measurable success criteria for your D&I initiatives

 **Example:**
 "Develop or implement inclusive products, process, or practices."